eighty20results/e20r-sequences/README.md

 ##Installation

-1. Upload the `pmpro-sequences` directory to the `/wp-content/plugins/` directory of your site.
+1. Upload the `e20r-sequences` directory to the `/wp-content/plugins/` directory of your site.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the Sequences menu in the WordPress dashboard to create a new sequence.
 4. Add posts to sequence using the "Posts in this Sequences" meta box under the post content.